Bulkas456/BBTransaction/README.md

 ```
 * Choose the run mode
 There are three available modes for a transaction run which can be specified when invoking the Run method:
-   - Run: this is a basic mode in which all steps are run in the defined order from the first one to the last one.
+   - **Run**: this is a basic mode in which all steps are run in the defined order from the first one to the last one.
-   - RecoverAndUndoAndRun: recovers the transaction (see Transaction recovering process), runs undo operations for completed steps and then starts the transaction from the first step to the last one.
+   - **RecoverAndUndoAndRun**: recovers the transaction (see Transaction recovering process), runs undo operations for completed steps and then starts the transaction from the first step to the last one.
 NOTE: If there is no session to recover the transaction is ended without run.
-   - RecoverAndContinue: Recovers the transaction and runs not completed steps.
+   - **RecoverAndContinue**: Recovers the transaction and runs not completed steps.
 NOTE: If there is no session to recover the transaction is ended without run.
 ```c#
 transaction.Run(settings =>
 {